-With a PUC vote on the horizon, the final tally is in!
-Solar, environmental, public interest and science groups banded together to help Californians send nearly 60,000 messages asking the California Public Utilities Commission (CPUC) to expand a popular clean energy program called net metering.
+With a PUC vote on the horizon, buy the final tally is in!
+Solar, treatment environmental, public interest and science groups banded together to help Californians send nearly 60,000 messages asking the California Public Utilities Commission (CPUC) to expand a popular clean energy program called net metering.

 Like rollover minutes on a cell phone, net metering gives solar energy customers fair credit on their monthly utility bills for electricity they put on the grid for others to use.
 California’s program has allowed over 100,000 homes, businesses, schools, and public agencies to go solar and lower their energy costs.
 This in turn supports thousands of jobs statewide and reduces the need for expensive, polluting fossil-based power plants.

 California law caps the amount of net metering that utilities must make available to their customers.
 The outpouring of public net metering support comes as the CPUC considers taking action to allow more Californians to participate under that cap.
 The state’s major utilities are opposing the proposal, instead supporting a plan that would cut the amount of net metering participation by half.
 The Commission could make a final decision on the issue later this week – the issue is on the agenda for the May 24 public hearing.